pittersnider/proxified-object-socket/README.md

 # Proxified Object Socket
 Creates a Socket.IO server and broadcast an event automatically when an object changes
+Check my video on YouTube with an usage example: https://youtu.be/TtAlEkvqJsY

 ```javascript
 // Import the npm package